davidtos/virtual_thread_workshop/README.md

 > Note: During the implementation notice that the child virtual threads can use the same client as you passed to the parent thread.
 > When you use the structured task scope all the threads you fork will have the same scoped values as the parent because they
 > run in the same scope as the parent.

+## Bonus feature 1: Scope inheritance
+You may have used scope inheritance in step 10 already, but let's focus on it a bit more with this bonus feature.
+Scope inheritance is the mechanism in which a child thread, inherits the scope from the parent thread.
+Both threads keep running in the same scope.

+To show you how inheritance works you will imple

+## Bonus feature 2: Rebinding scoped values
+## Bonus feature 3: Creating your own shutdown task scope
+## Bonus feature 4: custom Struc[tured task scope: moving the business logic
+## Bonus feature 5: Virtual thread](https://www.seriouseats.com/the-right-way-to-sauce-pasta) with existing executors
+## Bonus feature 6: Configuring the number of carrier threads
+## Bonus feature 7: Deadlines with structured concurrency